 There are two possible threat levels:

 Level II – YELLOW, means a soft lockdown is in effect; Level III – RED, means a hard lockdown is in effect.
 During any lockdown, hallway traffic is suspended, outside traffic is suspended, and perimeter doors are locked.
 When there is no longer a threat, the lockdown is lifted and we resume normal operations at a Level I – GREEN.
 During a lockdown drill law enforcement and neighboring schools are notified.
-Parents are also notified via Edline and Bright Arrow.
+Parents are also notified via text message and/or PlusPortals.
 Parents are notified again upon completion of the drill.

 In case of weather or other types of emergencies, the schools of the Archdiocese of Miami will follow the lead of their county’s public schools with regard to closing.
 Depending on local conditions, each school administration will make its own decision to re-open if it is safe to do so.
 The school community will be contacted via Plus Portals.
 When there is a distinct threat of inclement weather, information will be posted on social media.